 There are stiles on the route and paths are mostly less than one metre wide with rough ground and ruts or stones greater than 10cm in places.
-Good navigation is required after Biblins Bridge.
-For less ascent on the return leg after Biblins Bridge follow the south bank path back to the hostel.

 Points of interest

 Wye Valley is an unspoilt picturesque Area of Outstanding Natural Beauty with a beautiful, natural river.
 The area is well known for walking, cycling, climbing and water sports.
 Two hand ferries operate across the river.
 Biblins Bridge is an 'Indiana Jones' style rope bridge which is an adventure to cross - and is also a border crossing from England to Wales!
 Stunning views from the top of Symonds Yat Rock of the river, Huntsman Hill and beyond.